Saturday, 6 August 2016

 Two days of walking and our feet were very happy to mount the steps of the train for the next leg of the train journey west to Moscow 4 days away.

-As an aside, we ate well along the entire route - self-catering for breakfast and lunch with packet soup, salami and cheese bought at the markets, fruit, pastries and, what we hoped were, hard-boiled eggs bought in a point and nod with fingers crossed at whistle stops along the way.
+As an aside, we ate well along the entire route - self-catering for breakfast and lunch with packet soup, salami and cheese bought at the markets, fruit, pastries and, what we hoped were, hard-boiled eggs bought in 'point and nod' exchanges with fingers crossed at whistle stops along the way.

 It was a memorable journey peppered with funny and not so funny moment like having to dash off the train at a small station in the middle of nowhere in the wee hours for just that - the toilets on the train were locked approaching and while at stations and having just woken I simply couldn't wait!!
-Lindsay stood guard at the door of the train, not that he could have done anything if the train had started to pull out, but he had an anxious eye on his watch - Russian trains leave and arrive at precisely the scheduled time to the second!
-It was a hurried and hilarious pit stop!
+Lindsay and the carriage stewart stood guard at the door of the train, not that he could have done anything if the train had started to pull out, but they both had an anxious eye on the clock - Russian trains leave and arrive at precisely the scheduled time to the second!
+It was a hurried and hilarious pit stop! and I was greeeted back on board with beaming faces.

-We rolled into Moscow at 4am two days before the summer solstice so the sun, and us, had been up for some time, and staggered onto the platform with our way-to-heavy luggage packed for Arctic and Mediterranean climates - plus those ..%#*^.... gumboots!
+We rolled into Moscow at 4am two days before the summer solstice so the sun, and us, had been up for some time.
+We staggered onto the platform with our way-to-heavy luggage packed for Arctic and Mediterranean climates - plus those ..%#*^.... gumboots!
 And so we started another highpoint of our journey ...........

 I am writing this from Gudauri a ski resort nestled in the very heart of the Greater Caucasus mountains but that will have to wait until later.
 We still have Moscow and Armenia to explore.